Types of Climbing

 If you or your kids are interested in utilizing the wall, but have not had the time to take our belay class, this program is for you.
 Belayers will be present to work with you to climb the wall.Fridays | 4:00 - 8:00 p.m. | Fall and Spring

 Participants can only use their own harness and shoes at the climbing wall.
 Participants must use the climbing wall’s belay devices and ropes for climbing.

 Climbing harnesses, helmets and shoes are available to climbers free of charge.
 They may be picked up at the climbing wall desk when you sign in.
-For those people who want shoes for bouldering hours when the climbing wall desk is not staffed, you can also check out shoes at the equipment issue cage.
+For those people who want shoes for bouldering hours when the climbing wall desk is not staffed, you can also check out shoes at the SRC front desk.